 2020-21 Honors Students

-Lauren is a senior in the College of Arts and Sciences, pursuing a bachelor’s degree in Medicine, Health, and Society, with minors in History of Art and Chemistry.
+Lauren is a senior, pursuing a bachelor’s degree in Medicine, Health, and Society, with minors in History of Art and Chemistry.
 She is involved on campus as a Teaching Assistant with the Biological Sciences Department and works as a Research Assistant with the Cardiothoracic Surgery Department at Vanderbilt University Medical Center.
 She is also a leader in multiple organizations on campus and hopes continue to participate in research in her future, on her path towards Medical School.
 In the honors program, she will study the intersection of art and medicine with an emphasis on painting’s influence on patient therapy and physician practices with Dr. Aimi Hamraie.

 Caroline is studying to complete majors in Medicine, Health, and Society and Spanish, with a minor in Biology.
 She is very involved with an all women’s fitness and wellness organization, Studio V, and serves as the President of Project C.U.R.E and a first-year student VUceptor.
 For her honors thesis, she is carrying out an ethnographic investigation of American physicians treating Hispanic/Latino patients battling type II diabetes in an attempt to understand and assess how current notions of health disparities, ethnic group belonging, and race theory impact how physicians view and treat their patients.
 While in the honors program, she will be working with Dr. Celina Callahan-Kapoor.